scriptotek/colligator-vagrant/readme.md

     git clone git@github.com:scriptotek/colligator-editor.git
     vagrant up

-should bring up a Ubuntu dev server on http://172.28.128.9/ with Nginx, PHP 5.5, MySQL and ElasticSearch installed.
+should bring up a Centos 7 dev server on http://172.28.128.9/ with Apache, PHP 7.0, MySQL and ElasticSearch installed.

 Use `vagrant ssh` to SSH into the box.
 You'll find